 As you proceed with the study of chemical engineering, you will find that groups of symbols may be put together, either by theory or based on experiment, that have no net units.
-Such collections of variables or parameters are called dimensionless or nondimensional groups.
+Such collections of variables or parameters are called dimensionless or non-dimensional groups.
 One example is the Reynolds number (group) arising in fluid mechanics.

-Reynolds number $$= \frac{D\nu\rho}{\mu} = N{RE}$$
+Reynolds number $= \frac{D\nu\rho}{\mu} = N{RE}$

-where D is the pipe diameter, say in cm; v is the fluid velocity, say in cm/s; ρ is the fluid density, say in g/cm3; and μ is the viscosity, say in centipoise, units that can be converted to g/(cm)(s).
-Introducing the consistent set of units for D, v, ρ , and μ into $Dv\rho/\mu$, you will find that all the units cancel out so that the numerical value of 1 is the result of the cancellation of the units.
+where D is the pipe diameter, say in cm; v is the fluid velocity, say in cm/s; $\rho$ is the fluid density, say in g/cm; and $\mu$ is the viscosity, say in centipoise, units that can be converted to g/(cm)(s).
+Introducing the consistent set of units for D, v, p, and μ into Dvp/μ, you will find that all the units cancel out so that the numerical value of 1 is the result of the cancellation of the units.